gbiz123/dispersions-dashboard/README.md

 # Phase 2
 Phase 1 will consist of building around the functionality to create an entire SaaS platform.

+## Go back and edit run from previous inputs
+- Users should be able to click the "edit run button"
+- The module form will be opened with the inputs populated to the previous run
+- TODO (GREG): Implement the api route to return inputs by run id

+## Parse messages
+- Each run mat have warning or error messages attached to it
+- Error message should show up red in the results section
+- Warning messages should show up yellow in the results section

 ## Developing requirements
 While you are working on Phase 1, I will be building the backend to prepare for Phase 2.
 We will revisit these requirements when Phase 1 is done and the backend is more built out.